ahmadhabibi14/personal-web/content/about.md

 ### What I'm doing now

--   Going to college.
-Yes !! everyday, as a student
--   Enjoying life
+-   Enjoying life, exactly
--   Looking for good taste music to listen
+-   Go to college
+-   Learn to be more productive
+-   Learn Golang, Reactjs, NGINX

 ### Random Facts

+-   I'm a meme lover
--   I like memes
+-   I love to watch Anime and Action Movies
--   My favorite anime is Detective Conan